 Yes, your College Pass will get you to the airport and back without paying the fare box a single penny.
-This trip is normally $13 each way from Boulder.
+This trip is normally $9 each way from Boulder.
 RTD runs two buses instead of one and has a support vehicle and extra personal to help get you loaded on the bus quickly and off to the airport during peak student travel times.
-For schedules and more skyride information click here.
+For schedules and more skyride information click the button below.

 Please contact firstname.lastname@example.org before visiting the Buff OneCard office.
 They don't have the ability to check your RTD card status.

 If you have graduated or didn't pay your student fees this semester, your card was permenantly deactivated.
 However, we are finding that some cards have been inadvertently deactivated due mostly to names not agreeing between CU and RTD databases.
 If your card isn't working and you are still enrolled please email email@example.com with your name and the 8 digits under your image that start with 00 and we will figure out the issue and either fix it or give you further direction.

 RTD has informed us that cards that are numbered between 00707001-00710000 are defective and will never work.
 If you have a card in this range, please visit the Buff OneCard office in C4C to get a free replacment card.

 If a driver denies you access to ride or charges you and you have paid your current semester student bus pass fee, please contact RTD customer service at www.rtd-denver.com or 303-299-6000 with the route, bus #, direction of travel, stop, and time/date of this problem so they can directly contact the driver.
 We can also forward this info to RTD if you send it to firstname.lastname@example.org.

 New students who will be living off campus can pick up their bus pass at the Buff OneCard office in C4C starting on Wednesday, August 7.
 If you are living in a residence hall your card will be picked up from your hall's front desk during move-in.
 Continuing students will use the card that was issued in the spring semester.